Kraft Heinz to sell Planters, Corn Nuts brands to Hormel for $3.35 billion

-NEW YORK (Reuters) - Kraft Heinz Co said on Thursday that it plans to sell its nuts business - including most Planters and Corn Nuts products - to Hormel Foods Corp for $3.35 billion.
+NEW YORK (Reuters) - Kraft Heinz Co said on Thursday that it plans to sell its nuts business - including most Planters and Corn Nuts products - to Hormel Foods Corp for $3.35 billion, sending shares up 6%.

-The Chicago-based company has been trying to streamline its portfolio and focus on more accretive brands, having faced criticism for years about the number of categories it is a part of.
+The Chicago-based company has been trying to streamline its portfolio and focus on more accretive brands, having faced criticism for years about losing out to private label products because it is in too many categories to focus on key brands.
 In September, Kraft Heinz said it would sell its natural cheese business to French dairy company Groupe Lactalis for $3.2 billion.

-“It will enable us to sharpen our focus on areas with greater growth prospects and competitive advantage for our powerhouse brands,” Chief Executive Miguel Patricio said in a statement.
+“Planters is one of the brands most affected by private label in our portfolio.
+It’s also, of course, affected as a commodity,” Chief Executive Miguel Patricio said in a statement.

+“We must focus on areas where we see the greatest competitive advantage.”

+Patricio said in an interview with Reuters the Planters deal gives Kraft Heinz the flexibility to invest internally, make acquisitions or pay down debt.
+He declined to comment on what brands Kraft Heinz is interested in buying but said the company is “not in any negotiation at the moment.”

-Kraft Heinz’s nuts business contributed about $1.1 billion to net sales in fiscal 2020.
+Kraft Heinz’s nuts business contributed about $1.1 billion to net sales in 2020.

 The deal, which is expected to close in the first half of 2021, includes global intellectual property rights to the brands, subject to existing third-party licenses.